Advantages of Speech Therapy for Better Communication

 Enhanced Vocabulary and Language Skills

-Speech therapists use various techniques to help expand a person’s vocabulary.
-These techniques include interactive games, flashcards, and conversational practice.
-As individuals learn new words, they can better express their thoughts and needs.
+Speech therapists use techniques like interactive games, flashcards, and conversation practice to help expand a person’s vocabulary.
+As individuals learn new words, they can better express their thoughts and needs, making communication much easier.

 Examples of Language Milestones:

-• By 2 years old, children typically have a vocabulary of 150-300 words and can combine two words to make simple phrases.
+• By 2 years old: Children typically know 150-300 words and can combine two words to make simple phrases.

-• By 5 years old, children are usually able to speak in longer sentences and understand complex questions.
+• By 5 years old: Children can usually speak in longer sentences and understand complex questions.

-A richer vocabulary greatly enhances communication and understanding, making it easier to follow conversations and express ideas clearly.
+A strong vocabulary allows for clearer communication and better understanding, helping individuals follow conversations and express ideas smoothly.

 Language Milestones